nhsync/app-ideas/Projects/3-Advanced/Face-Recognition-Attendance-System-with-Engagement-Detection.md

 **Tier:** 3-Advanced

 Attendance tracking in classrooms is time-consuming and prone to human error.
-Presenz automates this process using real-time face recognition, detecting not only who is present but also whether students are engaged — flagging behaviors like phone usage and sleeping with snapshot evidence.
+This system automates this process using real-time face recognition, detecting not only who is present but also whether students are engaged — flagging behaviors like phone usage and sleeping with snapshot evidence.

 This project challenges the developer to combine computer vision, a real-time web interface, and session-based reporting into a single cohesive system.

 ## User Stories